callumalpass/obsidian-biblib/docs/settings.md

     *   **Description:** Optional.
 Specify a custom *system* path where PDFs downloaded via the connector should be temporarily stored before being imported into the Obsidian vault.
 If left empty, the system's default temporary directory is used.
     *   **Default:** (Empty - uses system temp)
     *   **Usage:** Generally, leave this empty unless you have specific reasons or permissions issues with the default system temporary folder.
 This is *not* a path inside your vault.

-*   **Usage Instructions:** The settings tab includes a brief guide on how to use the Zotero Connector feature.
-Key points: Zotero Desktop must be closed, enable the server in BibLib, use the browser extension as normal.

 ## Bibliography Builder Settings